 Rudy: What she said.

-What has been the most rewarding part of the project thus far?
+What is the most rewarding part of the project thus far?